rohan-v8rma/React-Ref/README.md

 ---

-# See Edge bookmarks for more resources

-# Important Concepts

-## Are the `node_modules` that we use for local development, also used in browser?

-When building a web application, it is common to use JavaScript libraries and frameworks that are installed using package managers such as `npm` or `yarn`.

-These libraries and frameworks are typically installed into the `node_modules` directory in the project's root directory.

-Browsers, however, do not have the capability to directly interpret or execute code from the `node_modules` directory.

-This means that if you want to use code from a library or framework that is installed in `node_modules`, you need to take some additional steps to make it available to the browser.

-There are a few different ways to make the code from `node_modules` available to the browser, such as:

-1. Using a bundler such as ***webpack*** or ***Parcel*** to package the code from `node_modules` along with your application's code into a single bundle that the browser can understand.

-2. Making a reference to the built/compiled version of the library on a CDN, these are pre-built versions of the library that can be referenced directly in the browser.

-3. Using an import map, which is a JSON file that allows to map the package names to the URL where the package can be found.

-These additional steps are necessary to make the code from `node_modules` available to the browser, because the browser doesn't have the capability to understand the code from the `node_modules` directory and also it's not designed to work with the native format of modules in JavaScript.

-It's worth noting that, depending on the complexity of the application, the approach of using a bundler, a CDN or import maps will change.

-And it's also important to ensure that the browser that the app will be loaded on, supports the version of the library you're using.

 ## Configuring React build process

 There are several different ways to configure the build process for a React application, depending on your specific requirements and the tools you are using.
 However, the most common way is to use a JavaScript bundler such as Webpack, Parcel or Browserify.